 We are the voice for mathematics teacher education in the UK.
 Your joining us will increase our strength as representatives of the majority of those working in mathematics teacher education.

 This webinar will begin by conceptualising teaching maths for social justice and then give extensive opportunity to participants to discuss awareness-raising, reflection and strategies in a teacher education context.

 Pete is Associate Professor of Mathematics Education and Subject Lead for the PGCE Secdonary Mathematics programme at UCL.
 He previously taught for 12 years in comprehensive schools.
 He is currently Assistant Editor of the London Review of Education and Convenor of the Teaching Maths for Social Justice Network as well as having other research interests and responsibilities.

 ATM recently published some articles related to the Ofsted Mathematics Review that they have made freely available:

 How research findings can be used to inform educational practice and what can go wrong

 There was also another piece in Schools Week:

 Ofsted's maths research review could lead to poorer teaching

 If you'd like to become a member, please use our contact form.

-Plans are under way for the next joint NAMA / AMET Conference on the 25th & 26th March 2022.
-We have having some difficulties with the venue so this will be confirmed llater.
+Plans are under way for the next joint NAMA / AMET Conference on the 25th & 26th March 2022 to be held at the University of Chester.